-This January, launching in the lead up to the Presidential Inauguration and the Davos dialogues, Goals House tackled topics and themes focused on the climate, gender equality, health and wellbeing, politics and the future of work.
+In January 2021 in the lead up to the US Presidential Inauguration and the Davos dialogues, Goals House tackled each of the 17 Goals in a series of virtual discussions.

-This series of moments included live panels and roundtables, fireside chats, screenings of videos and other topical content.
-All this was accumulated into a 17 Goal Tapestry that highlights The Great Reset, the importance of the opportunity that lies ahead for the SDGs and the positive outlook we have going into 2021.
+From live panels to roundtables, fireside chats and screenings.
+All this culminated in a 17 Goal Tapestry that highlighted The Great Reset, the importance of the opportunity that lies ahead for the SDGs.

 RICHARD CURTIS, SUSTAINABLE DEVELOPMENT GOALS ADVOCATE AND CO-FOUNDER OF PROJECT EVERYONE

 We’re Not Powerless To Act Against Poverty.
 We’ve Done It Before.

 For the last two decades, there has been an almost unstoppable momentum in the campaign against extreme poverty.
 In a collective drive, the world had been making a positive change, but which almost never made the headlines.

 It’s a story of progress that extends back to the turn of the century when the United Nations set out the challenging target of reducing extreme poverty by half by 2015.
 That target, the first of the Millennium Development Goals, was reached a full five years ahead of schedule.

 Today, in the face of the Covid pandemic, that track record of progress is now under threat.
 According to the

 World Bank, up to 150 million people, 1.4% of the world’s population, could fall into extreme poverty over the coming year.
 Once again we’re witnessing the scourge of poverty rising across the world – often in different places than we expect, with greater levels of poverty in cities and middle-income countries than before.